Crystal Structure Generation with Autoregressive Large Language Modeling: Introduction

-Increasingly, techniques from Machine Learning (ML) and data science are being used to solve problems in materials science. \cite{butler2018machine} In particular, generative modelling approaches based on autoencoder architectures and generative adversarial networks (GANs) \cite{goodfellow2014generative} have been used to generate crystal structures. \cite{court20203, xie2021crystal, yan2023structure} Indeed, generative modelling has become commonplace, an outcome catalyzed by astounding advancements in the computational generation of images, audio and natural language over the last several years. \cite{cao2023comprehensive} The Large Language Model (LLM), backed by the Transformer architecture \cite{vaswani2017attention}, is the approach behind state-of-the-art performance on natural language processing tasks.
+Increasingly, techniques from machine learning (ML) and data science are being used to solve problems in materials science. \cite{butler2018machine, podryabinkin2019accel} In particular, generative modeling approaches based on autoencoder architectures and generative adversarial networks (GANs) \cite{goodfellow2014generative} have been used to generate crystal structures. \cite{court20203, xie2021crystal, yan2023structure, alverson2024generative} Indeed, generative modeling has become commonplace, an outcome catalyzed by astounding advancements in the computational generation of images, audio and natural language over the last several years. \cite{cao2023comprehensive} The Large Language Model (LLM), backed by the Transformer architecture \cite{vaswani2017attention}, is the approach behind state-of-the-art performance on natural language processing tasks.
 This approach begins with a generative pre-training step, which is autoregressive in nature, involving the unsupervised task of predicting the next token given a sequence of preceding tokens. \cite{radford2018improving} When such models are scaled to billions of parameters, their effectiveness becomes quite remarkable, as tools such as ChatGPT \cite{chatgpt} demonstrate.

-The LLM approach has recently been used in the context of materials science. \cite{jablonka2023gpt, xie2023large, fu2023material} However, these attempts have been focused on either training and tuning the model for natural language tasks, and utilizing the model in natural language generation scenarios involving chemical subject matter, or training the model on a corpus of expanded chemical compositions for the purposes of generating unseen compositions.
-An alternate perspective, which we present here, is to train the model on textual representations of inorganic crystal structures, such as the Crystallographic Information File (CIF) format, rather than on corpora of natural language, or chemical compositions alone.
+LLMs have recently been used in the context of materials science. \cite{bran2023chemcrow, jablonka2023gpt, xie2023large, fu2023material, jablonka202314, boiko2023emergent} These attempts have been focused on using existing and publicly accessible LLMs, training and tuning LLMs for natural language generation tasks involving chemical subject matter, or training LLMs on a corpus of expanded chemical compositions for the purposes of generating unseen compositions.
+However, the potential of training LLMs on textual representations of crystal structures has not been considered.
+A sole exception is a recent pre-print by Flam-Shepherd and Aspuru-Guzik, where the idea of generating the structures of molecules, materials, and protein binding sites with LLMs has been preliminarily explored \cite{flam2023language}.